FOSSEE/st-scripts/getting_started_with_for.rst

 without entering anything else.
 It printed the square root of each number in the list, and that is executed in a ``for`` loop.

-Now, let us generate the multiplication table of 10 from one to ten.
+Now, let us find the cube of all the numbers from one to ten.
 But this time let us try it in the vanilla version of Python interpreter.

 Start the vanilla version of Python interpreter by issuing the command ``python`` in your terminal.